jundalisay/superb/content/en/research/smith/jurisprudence/part-2/section-2/chapter-12.md

-+++
+---
+heading: Chapter 12
+title: "The Opinion that No Expense at Home Can be Hurtful"
+# date: 2015-09-10
+weight: 28
+author: "Adam Smith"
+icon: /icons/smith.png
+image: "/covers/lectures.jpg"
-title=  "The Opinion that no Expense at Home can be hurtful" heading=  "Chapter 12 of Part 2 Section 2" description=  "The absurd notion that national opulence consists in money has another bad effect -- it makes people think that whatever people spend locally cannot reduce public opulence." date=  2015-09-19 image=  "/covers/lectures.jpg" linkb=  "/research/smith/jurisprudence/part-2/section-2/chapter-11" linkbtext=  "Chapter 11" linkf=  "/research/smith/jurisprudence/part-2/section-2/chapter-13" linkftext=  "Chapter 13"
+description: "The absurd notion that national opulence consists in money has another bad effect -- it makes people think that whatever people spend locally cannot reduce public opulence"
-+++
+---

 The absurd notion that national opulence consists in money has another bad effect -- it makes people think that whatever people spend locally cannot reduce public opulence.